pepelnyy/Ka-Radio32-on-ODROID-GO/README.md

 ## Using of external DAC

 For improvement the sound you can use the [external I2S DAC](https://forum.odroid.com/viewtopic.php?f=158&t=31853#p231211) To activate it will need to edit the [odroid.csv](https://github.com/karawin/Ka-Radio32/tree/master/boards) according your wiring and compile and flash new odroid.bin to your device.
-You can learn yow to do it [here](https://github.com/karawin/Ka-Radio32/blob/master/HardwareConfig.md#hardware-configuration-partition).
+You can learn how to do it [here](https://github.com/karawin/Ka-Radio32/blob/master/HardwareConfig.md#hardware-configuration-partition).

 [_Back_](https://github.com/pepelnyy/KaRadio32-on-ODROID-GO/blob/master/ODROID-GO.md#remarks)